 Best Practices (Indexing Version 2)

-Apply the following best practices to obtain the best results with local index storage:
+To obtain the best results with local index storage, apply the following best practices:

 - Use a volume dedicated to the index cache directory formatted with a block allocation size of 4K.

 - Use the IOmeter tool to test the I/O Operations Per Second (IOPS) on the drive.
 For more information, see Using IOPS for Testing Index Directory Performance.

 - Configure antivirus exclusions for Windows and UNIX.

 - For Microsoft Windows MediaAgents, disable Microsoft Windows indexing service on the drive where the index cache resides.
 For more information, see Microsoft documentation.

 - For Microsoft Windows MediaAgents, do not enable Windows Deduplication on a volume that contains the index cache directory, as this may cause a significant drop in performance and may cause jobs to fail.

 - Do not locate the index cache directory on the system drive of the MediaAgent hosting it.

 - Do not locate the index cache directory on a compressed drive.